ACTivity as medicine In Oncology for Head and Neck study (ACTIOHN study)

 LARCH - The LARyngeal Cancer coHort

-Chief investigator: David Hamilton (Newcastle University, UK)
+Chief Investigator: David Hamilton (Newcastle University, UK)

 Outline: To establish a disease database of laryngeal cancer patients